python-projects-fernando/metricflow/README.md

 Fernando is the author of two practical guides for developers who care about **building systems that last**:

-- **[SOLID Principles in Python](https://a.co/d/4Zk6KGS  )**: Learn to write maintainable, testable code through a real-world Clean Architecture project—no theory without practice.
+- **[SOLID Principles in Python](https://a.co/d/4Zk6KGS  )**: Learn to write maintainable, testable code through a real-world Clean Architecture project, not just theory but practice.
 - **[Software Engineering – Essential Principles](https://a.co/d/fkU4hXH  )**: A no-fluff guide to modern software craftsmanship, trusted by beginners and experienced engineers alike.

 MetricFlow reflects that same philosophy: **simple on the surface, solid underneath**.